ibm-messaging/event-streams-samples/README.md

 __Important Note__: Provisioning an Event Streams service in IBM Cloud® incurs a fee.
 Please review pricing before provisioning.
 The samples in this repository will create topic(s) on your behalf - creating a topic might also incur a fee.
 For more information, please consult the IBM Cloud® documentation if necessary.

 ## Connecting to your Event Streams for IBM Cloud Cluster
-In each sample, we demonstrate a single connection path for both our Classic and Standard/Enterprise plans respectively.
+In each sample, we demonstrate a single connection path for our Standard/Enterprise plans respectively.
 The aim was to get you started quickly.
 However your client's needs might be different.
 Therefore we wrote a [guide](https://cloud.ibm.com/docs/services/EventStreams?topic=eventstreams-connecting#connecting) that discusses credential generation in detail and showing you all possible ways of doing this.

 ## Our APIs and Sample Applications